-Shaw AFB officials investigating F-16 aircraft crash on base
+Shaw AFB officials: Pilot dead following F-16 aircraft crash on base

 SUMTER, S.C.
-(WIS) - Shaw Air Force Base has confirmed that a U.S. Air Force F-16CM Fighting Falcon assigned to the 20th Fighter Wing has crashed.
+(WIS) - Shaw Air Force Base has confirmed that the pilot of the U.S. Air Force F-16CM Fighting Falcon that crashed late Tuesday night has died.

 The incident occurred on the military base around 11:30 p.m. on June 30.